-JTI will accept up to 1150 transfer hours.
+JTI will accept all transfer hours.

 Any student desiring to transfer from one barber/cosmetology school to another must withdraw from the first school prior to the transfer.
 The new school registers the student under their school and the permit is assigned for that school.